dsccommunity/DscResource.DocGenerator/README.md

 Generates conceptual help based on the DSC resources and their examples in a DSC module.
 This currently only creates English (culture en-US) conceptual help.
-But MOF-and class-based resources are supported.
+MOF, class-based and composite resources are supported.
 Class-based resources must follow the template pattern of the [Sampler](https://github.com/gaelcolas/Sampler) project.
 See the project [AzureDevOpDsc](https://github.com/dsccommunity/AzureDevOpsDsc) for an example of the pattern.